mpolinowski/express-static/README.md

 * Install express-generator globally to set up our node/express scaffolding: *npm install -g express-generator*
 * Apply the generator with the EJS templating engine (*-e*) and give your app an name (*e.g. express-static*): *express -e express-static*
 * Switch to the created express-static folder and install dependencies: *cd express-static && npm install*
-* Start the app with: DBEUG=my-application ./bin/www
+* Start the app with: DEBUG=my-application ./bin/www

 ### 2 Preparing the Site Structure
 ___

+The following folders and files will be created in the **dev** folder.
+Later [Gulp.js](#4-install-and-configure-gulpjs) will be used to create a distilled version ready for deployment in the **build** folder.

 * Add *partials/content* to the *views* folder
 * Add *partials/template* to views and add *head.ejs*, *header.ejs*, *footer.ejs* and *jsdefaults.ejs*